 Please be sure to call the attendance line at 602-896-6311 before 8:45 a.m. whenever your child is absent or tardy for any reason.
-It is important that you leave the specific reason they are absent, i.e., cold, flu, asthma, fever, diarrhea, nausea, pink eye, etc. The health tech needs to send out notices for contagious diseases, so it is imperative that you leave the specific illness in the message.
+It is important that you leave the specific reason they are absent, i.e., cold, flu, asthma, fever, diarrhea, nausea, pink eye, etc. The school needs to send out notices for contagious diseases, so it is imperative that you leave the specific illness in the message.
 The attendance line is equipped with voice mail, so you may call at your convenience and leave a message.
-Our health office opens at 7:45 a.m. and closes at 3:45 p.m.

-Homework requests must be submitted by 10 a.m. to 602-896-6311.
-Students are given two days to complete class work missed for every excused absence.
-No homework assignments will be accepted unless the student has an excused absenceNo homework request will be honored for a one-day absence.
-The student will get the missed work the day they return.
+Homework requests must be submitted by 10 a.m. to 602-896-6311, after the second consecutive absence.
+The student will get the missed work the day he or she returns and will be given two days to complete class work missed for every excused absence.
+No homework request will be honored for a one-day absence.